Synthetixio/SIPs/content/sccp/sccp-266.md

 <!--A short (~200 word) description of the variable change proposed.-->

-- The `mintFeeRate` determines the fee that is paid when minting sUSD by locking up ETH in the ETH wrapper.
+- The `mintFeeRate` determines the fee that is paid when minting sUSD by locking up ETH in the DAI wrapper.

 ## Motivation